zillow/create-react-styleguide/README.md

 ## Under the covers

 `create-react-styleguide` leverages [react-styleguidist](https://react-styleguidist.js.org/) under the covers for its living style guide.

 Builds are created by simple running the `src` directory through [Babel](https://babeljs.io/) using whatever configuration is in your `.babelrc` file.
-By default, the `.babelrc` file includes a default env that builds CommonJS modules, and an `"es"` config that builds ES modules compatible with tree shaking.
+The build will run twice, once with the default configuration which builds ES modules compatible with tree shaking, and once with the `"cjs"` env configuration which builds CommonJS modules.